mikehoward/manage_meta/README.markdown

 ManageMeta is yet another meta tag manager for Rails 3.x.
 Its features are: recognizes tags should render as HTTP-EQUIV; supports the Google 'canonical' link; is extensible; is non-intrusive

+NOTE: ManageMeta works by `include`ing itself into ActionController::Base via an `initializer` which is enclosed in ManageMeta::Railtie.
+This works for Rails 3.0.x - and should also work going forward - you're on your own for Rails 2.x

 How to use it
 -----------

 Include the gem by adding this to your Gemfile file

+`gem "manage_meta", ">=0.0.11"`

+or

 `gem "manage_meta", :git => "git://github.com/mikehoward/manage_meta.git"`